Homework Help and Study Skills

-WHAT TO DO WHEN YOUR STRUGGLING IN A CLASS
+TOP 5 THINGS TO DO WHEN YOU'RE STRUGGLING IN A CLASS

-2) Study on the phone or virtually with friends for that class before quizzes and tests
+2) Study with friends on homework, regarding class concepts, and before quizzes and tests

-3) If have IEP or are in AVID, check in with your Case Manager or AVID teacher
+3) If have IEP or are in AVID, check in with your Case Manager / AVID teacher for support spaces

 - use a planner or planning app on your device to keep track of daily homework & tests